**Reese Witherspoon Book Club List Updated on 9/29/23**

 This historical fiction was brilliantly researched and detailed.
 The heart of this book is the importance of words and women finding their power in small ways in a male-centered world.

-At times I thought the book moved a little slowly but it is well written and enjoyable.
+At times I thought the book moved a little slowly but it is well-written and enjoyable.

 I’ve never read any YA Fantasy book like this one.
-The world building is so unique.
+The world-building is so unique.
 Andromeda is an exorcist who cleanses households of the evil eye.
 Magnus Rochester is desperate to have the evil eye removed from his household but no other exorcist will take the job.

 The chemistry between these two is intense and instant, the scenes of terror throughout the book are ideal for the haunting season, and the subtle Jane Eyre references bring the whole thing up a notice.
+This YA fantasy is one of the best novels about Africa.

 September 2021 Reese Witherspoon Book Club Pick